 Nina joined Engender’s board in 2012 and is currently Convener.
-She has a background in migration and human rights and works as Women's Policy Development Officer at Scottish Refugee Council.
-She is also Vice Chair of Scottish Detainee Visitors, supporting detainees at Dungavel Immigration Removal Centre, and a Trustee of Ngbotima Charity Trust, supporting young people through education in Sierra Leone.
+She has a background in migration and human rights and worked as Women's Policy Development Officer at Scottish Refugee Council for six years.
+In 2017 she joined the Secretariat of the European Network on Statelessness, where she is currently Head of Research and Policy.
+Nina is also a Trustee of Ngbotima Charity Trust, supporting young people through education in Sierra Leone.

 Emma currently leads communications, outreach and participation for the Scottish Human Rights Commission, having previously spent two years in London setting up Equally Ours, a UK-wide campaign to spread the positive story about human rights in everyday life.
 Emma has also worked as a lobbyist, campaigner and frontline business developer in the social enterprise movement, working in Scotland, London and Australia.

 Zara is Head of Community at Shelter Scotland, leading their work enabling people with lived experience of the issues around housing and homelessness to campaign for change in their communities.
 Participation and raising the voices of those who are easiest to ignore has been a core part of Zara’s work across the public and third sectors.
 With her activism also centring around democratic participation, social, gender and environmental justice.

 Jacquelyn grew up in Scotland and has also lived in Canada where she owned and ran a yoga studio.
 Returning 3 years ago, she initially worked on a mentoring programme for women and is now a business adviser working in economic development.

 Jacquelyn has a strong interest in addressing the gender imbalance in political representation and in ensuring that women’s voices are heard, especially in policy making.
 She’s currently working on an MBA and has two children.
 Jacquelyn is also on the board of the Ayrshire Women’s Hub and is a Prince’s Trust mentor.